Live chat and chatbots are two convenient contact channels that have taken the world of digital customer service by storm.

 Customers like fast responses, so 24/7 chatbots are great for supplying real-time answers to FAQs any time of the day or night.

 However, remember that chatbots can only respond to simple and common questions.

 If a customer needs further support, they cannot access this outside of operating hours.

 Provided the chatbot understands the query, customers can get answers immediately.

 Naturally, they will be faster than humans as they don’t require time to think, type, or spell check.

 What’s more, chatbots can multitask much more effectively than humans, meaning they can deal with a larger number of customer queries at once.

 Chatbots can be cheaper to manage and run than live chat as they require less manpower.

-If your live chat is popular, you will need to hire more agents in order to respond to the demand, while a chatbot can handle this demand on its own.
+If your live chat is popular, you'll need to hire more staff in order to respond to the demand, while a chatbot can handle any demand on its own.

-Talking to a human also makes the interaction much more personal, and personalisation is a key aspect of providing excellent customer service.
+Talking to a human also makes the interaction much more personal, and personalization is a key aspect of providing excellent customer service.